Sometimes you have an epiphany – an instantaneous realization of what you want or what went wrong.

 My life would be different if I didn’t have pets.
 I could have taken that job in California or rented while living in Savannah and Pennslyvania.

-I could quit my job on a whim and travel the world or even do something simple, like taking a spontaneous vacation.
+I could quit my job on a whim, travel the world, or even do something simple, like a spontaneous vacation.

 I Regret Getting a Dog

 Cats are easy.
-I could take weekend trips whenever I wanted when I just had them.
+When it was just them, I could take weekend trips whenever I wanted when it was just them.
 They’re fine for a few days, with plenty of food and water scattered throughout the house.

 Dogs are different.
 You can’t leave them alone and go on an overnight trip, much less an entire weekend getaway.